chriswongwk/SQLHandsON/SQLLAB02/sqllab02.rst

 In Nutanix, because we are web-scale system .
 There is nothing need to configure in the Nutanix level .
 But some of the rule must be follow

-a.
-Single Container – Simple make things beauty.
+a.Single Container – Simple make things beauty.
 We can have second container, but that will depends on the CVM processor usage.

-b.
-Node choose- When you have heavy SQL IO , please choose high memory node.
+b.Node choose- When you have heavy SQL IO , please choose high memory node.
 And follow the key concept , reserve memory and also set the right size of SQL instance memory.

 2.22 Disable shadow clone
 +++++++++++++++++++++++++

-a.
-Using ssh login to the CVM (anyone of them) , username: nutanix password:nutanix/4u case sensitive.
+a.Using ssh login to the CVM (anyone of them) , username: nutanix password:nutanix/4u case sensitive.

 .. figure:: images/lab250.png

-b.	using ncli command to disable shadow clone . ncli cluster edit-params enable-shadow-clones=false
+b.using ncli command to disable shadow clone . ncli cluster edit-params enable-shadow-clones=false

 .. figure:: images/lab251.png